reframejs/reframe/docs/usage-manual.template.md

-## Async Data
+## Data Loading

-A common React use case is to display data that is fetched over the network.
-The page config supports a `async getInitialProps()` property that Reframe calls every time and before the view is rendered.
+A page config can be set a function `async getInitialProps()` that Reframe calls every time before the view is rendered.
 (On both the server and in the browser.)
-By using `async getInitialProps()` you can fetch required by your page's React components.
+By using `async getInitialProps()` you can fetch data required by your page's React components.

 For example: